JFLXCLOUD/NeXroll/README.md

 ---

-NeXroll is a Windows-ready preroll management system with a modern web UI, an optional Windows Service, and a lightweight system tray app.
-All executables are self‑contained (no Python required on user machines), and a single installer configures everything end‑to‑end.
+NeXroll is a preroll manager for Plex and Jellyfin that makes setup effortless.
+It runs natively on Windows and works in Docker, featuring a clean web interface, optional background service, and lightweight tray app.
+Everything is self-contained, and a single installer gets you up and running in minutes.

 ---